Fact-Checking A White House Claim That A Wall Could Stop Drugs, Human Trafficking

 — USA TODAY Politics (@usatodayDC) January 9, 2019

-Not only do drugs come into the country through ports like those found at current border wall installations or points of entry, but drug smugglers actually prefer to use that entry point over going to places without a wall set up.
+Not only do drugs come into the country through ports like those found at current border wall installations or points of entry, but drug smugglers reportedly actually prefer to use that entry point over going to places without a wall set up.
 Smuggling through those ports of entry is where the vast majority of drugs enter the United States when they’re coming from Mexico, the Associated Press reported.

-That’s not the assessment of that news agency, however: the AP cites statistics gathered by Trump’s own Drug Enforcement Administration, which came to that conclusion on its own.
+That’s not the assessment of that news agency, however.
+The AP cites statistics gathered by Trump’s own Drug Enforcement Administration, which came to that conclusion on its own.

 Verdict of claim: false.